RianMontagh/RianMontagh.github.io/_posts/2027-01-30-First-Model-Run.md

 #### Next Steps with the 2025 Nooksack Model

-Boundary Conditions: Complete
+Boundary Conditions: Consider adding the tributary boundaries and differentiating the two tidal boundaries.
+They are the same right now.
-Grid: Need to add the new 2024 topobathy
+Grid: Need to add the new 2024 topobathy.
+Waiting to receive it, currently using 2022 topobathy.
-Roughness: In progress
+Roughness: Using Wuming's
-Settings: Need to copy from Wuming's model
+Settings: Done - mimicked the basic settings of Wuming's but did not turn the special knobs he has turned.
-Initial conditions: Need to make the BCs initially wet to prevent crashing
+Initial conditions: initial water level from Wuming.
-Morphology: add in sediment layers and gradations
+Morphology: Need to add in sediment layers and gradations